pombreda/django-th-evernote/README.md

 #### TH_SERVICES

-TH_SERVICES is a list of the services we put in django_th/services directory
+TH_SERVICES is a list of the services we add to Django Trigger Happy

 ```python
 TH_SERVICES = (